The information provided here is intended primarily for members of the Department of Chemistry.

-If the manuals do not resolve a question, Prof. Linden is always available to assist you.
+If the manuals do not resolve a question, Prof. Spingler is available to assist you.
 He can also help with any questions that you might have about search strategies.

-When the cq command is issued, some information will be displayed in a small window and then the main window will apppear.
-Be patient as the startup may take a little time.
+Some information will be displayed in a small window and then the main window will apppear.
 From the list of buttons on the left side select the Draw option to sketch a molecule and a new window will be displayed, while the other options allow you to enter various text or numerical information to search on.

 In the Draw window, the ADD-3D option can be used to define geometrical tests for the search, so that these features can be analysed, or used later in the structure analysis program Vista.
 When drawing a fragment, remember that H-atoms are not implicit and you must define them to complete an atom's valency if you do not wish to find all structures with ANY substituent at the incomplete site(s).

 Several questions can be built up before starting the search.
 Search questions do not have to be based solely on structural fragments.
 Text and numeric strings, such as authors' names, compound names, formula and year are a few examples of possible options.
 If you wish to develop multiple queries, choose the Store option after creating each individual query (choosing the Search option will start a search directly using the current query only).
 Multiple questions can be combined using the Combine Queries tab in the main window, e.g. with AND, OR, NOT, etc. You may also specify various options, such as to display only error-free data, or only structures for which atomic coordinates are available, or only organic structures, etc.